izzymajors/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between Relational Databases and SQL.

- SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system where as A relational database is a collection of data items with pre-defined relationships between them.
-These items are organized as a set of tables with columns and rows
+ SQL is  programming language for managing data held in a relational database management system where as A relational database is a collection of data items with pre-defined relationships between them.

 2. Why do tables need a Primary Key?

-Each database table needs a primary key because it ensures row-level accessibility. ...
-The values that compose a primary key column are unique; no two values are the same
+We use primary key because it ensures row-level accessibility. ...
+The values that compose a primary key column are unique.

 3. What is the name given to a table column that references the Primary Key on another table?